-A. Term.
-Consultant commenced providing Services to the Company on or about December 1, 2019 and shall provide the Services through the earlier of (i) one year from the Effective Date, (ii) a Change in Control (as defined in the Company's 2020 Equity Incentive Plan (the "Plan")), (iii) the IPO (as defined in the Plan), (iv) a Qualified Financing (as set forth in Exhibit A attached hereto) or (v) such earlier date as the Services are terminated by the Company or Consultant as provided in Section 6.B (the "Term").
+- A. Term.
+Consultant commenced providing Services to the Company on or about December 1, 2019 and shall provide the Services through the earlier of (i) one year from the Effective Date, (ii) a Change in Control (as defined in the Company's 2020 Equity Incentive Plan (the "Plan")), (iii) the date of any underwriting agreement between the Company and the underwriter(s) managing an initial public offering of Common Stock (as defined in the Plan), pursuant to which the Common Stock is priced for an initial public offering, (iv) a Qualified Financing (as defined in Exhibit A attached hereto) or (v) such earlier date as the Services are terminated by the Company or Consultant as provided in Section 6.B (the "Term"). - B. Termination.

-B. Termination.
 The Company may terminate this Agreement upon giving Consultant fourteen (14) days prior written notice of such termination pursuant to Section 12.G of this Agreement.
-The Company may terminate this Agreement immediately and without prior notice if Consultant refuses to or is unable to perform the Services or is in breach of any material provision of this Agreement.

-C. Survival.
-Upon any termination, all rights and duties of the Company and Consultant toward each other shall cease except:

-(1) The Company will pay, within thirty (30) days after the effective date of termination, all amounts owing to Consultant for Services completed and accepted by the Company prior to the termination date and related reimbursable expenses, if any, submitted in accordance with the Company's policies and in accordance with the provisions of Section 1 of this Agreement; and

-(2) Section 2 (Confidentiality), Section 3 (Ownership), Section 4.B (Conflicting Obligations), Section 5 (Return of Company Materials), Section 6 (Term and Termination), Section 7 (Independent Contractor; Benefits), Section 8 (Indemnification), Section 9 (Nonsolicitation), Section 10 (Limitation of Liability), Section 11 (Arbitration and Equitable Relief), and Section 12 (Miscellaneous) will survive termination or expiration of this Agreement in accordance with their terms.
+The Company may terminate this Agreement immediately and without prior notice if Consultant refuses to or is unable to perform the Services or is in breach of any material provision of this Agreement. - C. Survival.
+Upon any termination, all rights and duties of the Company and Consultant toward each other shall cease except: - (1) The Company will pay, within thirty (30) days after the effective date of termination, all amounts owing to Consultant for Services completed and accepted by the Company prior to the termination date and related reimbursable expenses, if any, submitted in accordance with the Company's policies and in accordance with the provisions of Section 1 of this Agreement; and - (2) Section 2 (Confidentiality), Section 3 (Ownership), Section 5 (Return of Company Materials), Section 6 (Term and Termination), Section 7 (Independent Contractor; Benefits), Section 8 (Indemnification), Section 9 (Nonsolicitation), Section 10 (Limitation of Liability), Section 11 (Dispute Resolution), and Section 12 (Miscellaneous) will survive termination or expiration of this Agreement in accordance with their terms.